aplisay/llm-agent/README.md

 See [Developer Documentation](API.md) for class structure.

-As of 23/Oct/2023, after taking input from numerous use cases since the first pass back in July, the rough backlog for development work on this project now involves implementation in the following areas (in no particular order):
+The rough backlog for development work on this project now involves implementation in the following areas (in no particular order):

   *  Adding Llama2 as a model